-Since 2010, ESBN partners have developed a series of research-based projecs, pilots and proofs of concept.
-This work is helping build knowledge and capacity in ecosystem services and biodviersity markets across the Province.
+Since 2010, Network partners have developed a series of research-based projects, pilots and proofs of concept.
+This work is helping build knowledge and capacity in support of conservation markets.
+Click on the links to reach each project profile.

 Two biodiversity conservation chairs were established to provide dedicated science capacity to link monitoring outcomes with policy outcomes and strategic planning.